 The other question comes up in class is the use of vodka in the pie dough.
 A recipe that was developed and has been touted as “Foolproof Pie Dough.” by Cooks Illustrated, America’s Test Kitchen.
 Students have asked about it in class over and over again.
 I’m all for developing recipes that give folks success in the kitchen.
-After all it’s about sharing what we’ve learn.
-I have few issues with this though.
+After all, it’s about sharing what we’ve learned.
+I have a few issues with this though.
 First, I don’t think people are fools.
 Second, I like to keep vodka for its intended purpose, a cocktail.
 Third, It is the skills we learn and the practicing of those skill over and over that will help us develop into better bakers.
-There are no short cuts to making great food.
+There are no shortcuts to making great food.

-Old School Pie Dough has 4 basic ingredients: All Purpose Flour, Salt, Fat, and Water.
+Old School Pie Dough has 4 basic ingredients: All-Purpose Flour, Salt, Fat, and Water.
 That’s is all.
 Pies were a basic food that was served at every meal as our country expanded into the West.
 The Pioneer wife had those ingredients to make pie dough.
-With experience they learned to create great tasting pies and crust.
-It was the filling that determined whether if was a sweet or savory pie.
+With experience, they learned to create great tasting pies and crust.
+It was the filling that determined whether it was a sweet or savory pie.

 How to make a great pie with a tender, flaky, crisp, buttery, rich, and ethereal crust is the essence of this post.
 I’ll walk you through the 3 things that will get you there.

-Second are the Ingredients: The quality of each ingredients are key.
-If you start with great ingredients you will make great bake goods.
+Second are the Ingredients: The quality of each ingredient is key.
+If you start with great ingredients you will make great baked goods.

 - Water – Ice cold.
-Either refrigerated or drop a few ice cubs into it to chill it down to 32 degrees F.
+Either refrigerated or drop a few ice cubes into it to chill it down to 32 degrees F.

 - Fat (Butter, Lard, or a combination of both) Butter (unsalted): The fat content of butter is not all the same.
 The USDA regulates butter as 80% butterfat with the remaining 20% being water and milk solids.
-Unsalted butter is used in baking recipes calling for butter, because it allows you to control the salt content in the recipe.
-Plugrá is a European-Style Cultured Butter that is slow-churned has less moisture content and a creamier texture when compared to average table butters.
-The lower water content makes for flakier, full flavored baked goods.
-The other butters that are of high quality fat, flavor, and low water continent are Lurpak, Kerry Gold, and Organic Valley.
-These butters contain 82% butter fat.
+Unsalted butter is used in baking recipes calling for butter because it allows you to control the salt content in the recipe.
+Plugrá is a European-style Cultured Butter that is slow-churned has less moisture content and a creamier texture when compared to average table butter.
+The lower water content makes for flakier, full-flavored baked goods.
+The other butter that is of high-quality fat, flavor, and low water continent are Lurpak, Kerry Gold, and Organic Valley.
+These butter contain 82% butterfat.
 Lard (non-hydrogenated) Known as Leaf Lard: Yes, Lard!
 We have been brainwashed by the makers of margarine and vegetable shortening that there is something inherently wrong with lard.
 As it turns out lard and butter have less saturated fats in them compared to margarine or vegetable shortening.
 Lard and butter are better for you.
 Leaf Lard is produced by rending the fat that surrounds the kidneys of the pig.
-Because it fell out of favor with home cooks and bakers it has become a hard to find item for baking.
-Leaf Lard offers a slight porky flavor, producing a ultra tender, flaky, and crisp crust that melts in your mouth.
+Because it fell out of favor with home cooks and bakers it has become hard to find item for baking.
+Leaf Lard offers a slight porky flavor, producing an ultra-tender, flaky, and crisp crust that melts in your mouth.
 You can purchase leaf lard from Zingerman’s Bakeshop an Ann Arbor, MI.
-If you don’t live near by you can mail order it from Prairie Pride Farm in Mankato, Minnesota.
+If you don’t live nearby you can mail order it from Rockwell Ridge Farm in Dodgeville, Wisconson.
 Butter and lard well wrapped and covered can be stored frozen for extended periods of time.
 Making sure to place the frozen fats in the refrigerator the night before making the pie dough.